 Qualifications

-There are no formal qualifications required for this job.
-A genuine interest in the industry would be of benefit.
-You would however need to have a methodical approach, pay attention to detail and have an understanding of adhering to safety procedures, manufacturing instructions and warnings for different chemicals.
+There are no formal qualifications required for this job, but we like candidates to be able to demonstrate their creativity to us.
+A genuine interest in heritage buildings and the construction industry would be of benefit.
+You will need to have a methodical approach to working, pay attention to detail and have an understanding of adhering to safety procedures, manufacturing instructions and warnings for different chemicals.

-Please complete the fields below and upload your curriculum vitae to apply.
+To apply, please complete the fields below and upload your curriculum vitae.